anshulamahajanma2025-stack/eco6810-house-price/README.md

+ ## How to Run
+Open notebooks/house_price_prediction.ipynb in Google Colab and run all cells.

+## Outputs
+- outputs/baseline_metric.json
+- outputs/milestone_manifest.json

-# ECO6810 Final Project Starter Repo
+---# ECO6810 Final Project Starter Repo

 This repo is the home for your team's final project.